 A forest green wall provides the perfect backdrop to our homegrown herb and house-plant obsession.
 An artful selection of perfectly placed green accessories will break-up and inject life into an all-white space.
 Whether you’re an emerald, sage, sap or samphire kinda’ person (the list goes on) get yourself acquainted with beautiful biophilic design.

-While you’re here, get up to speed on indoor plants immediately with our guide for the green-fingered.
+While you’re here, get up to speed on foliage decor with our guide to indoor plants.

 Left to right (below): Paint Yeabridge Green No.287 from Farrow & Ball; Recycled Wool Blanket in Pistachio Green Herringbone, £60, The Tartan Blanket Co; Henri Matisse Deux Verte Poster, £14.95, Postery.